techandsoftware/teletext/README.md

     * Mosaics are contiguous or separated
     * Double height, flashing, concealed, boxed characters
     * Held mosaic characters, to replace the display of a spacing attributes with the last held graphic
-    * Newsflash page display mode
+    * Newsflash / subtitles page display mode
     * Mix display mode, which isn't part of the teletext spec but is normal on TVs
 * Level 1.5
     * Black foreground text or mosaic (this is level 2.5 in the teletext spec but included here at 1.5 as with some TVs)